 Demand response services make up a large portion of total ridership including; Dial-A-Ride Transportation (DART), Americans with Disabilities Act (ADA) paratransit services and the Boston Hospital Transportation.
-As a result of an evolving transportation landscape, caused by the emergence of new technology and on-demand ride-hailing services such as Uber and Lyft, the Cape Cod Regional Transit Authority (CCRTA) began developing a new and innovative modern mobility option of their own called
+As a result of an evolving transportation landscape, caused by the emergence of new technology and on-demand ride-hailing services such as Uber and Lyft, the Cape Cod Regional Transit Authority (CCRTA) began developing a new and innovative modern mobility option of their own called SmartDART.

-SmartDART.
 SmartDART is an on-demand, app-based service, that allows customers to request a trip in real-time using their smartphones and is currently serving the communities of Barnstable and Yarmouth.
+CCRTA hopes to expand this service into nearby towns such as Dennis and Falmouth in the future.

-Regional service is also supplemented by Peter Pan Bus Lines and Plymouth and Brockton Bus Lines who typically offer inter-city route connections to Boston, MA and Providence, RI.
-However, due to the COVID-19 pandemic, service has been reduced on Peter Pan Bus Lines and completely suspended on Plymouth and Brockton Bus Lines.
+Regional service is also supplemented by Peter Pan Bus Lines and Plymouth and Brockton Bus Lines who offer inter-city route connections to Boston, MA and Providence, RI.